neurodata/synaptome-stats/Code/Y3progress.md

 - `Synap` and `Synap` have been augmented to `Synap_1` and `Synap_2` for clarity.
 - `VGlut1` and `VGlut1` have been augmented to `VGlut1_t1` and `VGlut1_t2` to distinguish between the different times of collection (which are unknown).

+> On Thu, Apr 14, 2016 at 3:05 AM, Kristina Micheva kmicheva@stanford.edu wrote:
+>
+>I suggest:
+>Synap, VGluT1, VGluT2, psd, gad, vgat, gephyr,
+>
+>Or a bit bigger:
+>Synap, VGluT1, VGluT2, psd, gad, vgat, gephyr, VGlut3, CB1
+>
+>> On Apr 12, 2016, at 9:54 AM, Jesse L. Patsolic studiojlp@gmail.com wrote:
+>>
+>> Kristina,
+>>
+>> Out of the markers available, which do you think are the best to use as a subset?
+>>

 ## Processing of puncta: computer vision

 <FONT COLOR=#ff0000> How were the puncta processed?</FONT>